Géza Maróczy

 Géza Maróczy (/hu/; 3 March 1870 – 29 May 1951) was a Hungarian chess player, one of the leading players in the world in his time.
 He was one of the inaugural recipients of the International Grandmaster title from FIDE in 1950.
+He is well known for finding the "maroczi bind" opening in the Sicillian Defence.

 Early career

 Géza Maróczy was born in Szeged, Hungary on 3 March 1870.
 He won the "minor" tournament at Hastings 1895, and over the next ten years he won several first prizes in international events.
 Between 1902 and 1908, he took part in thirteen tournaments and won five first prizes and five second prizes.
 Today the Maróczy Bind (see below) and the Maróczy Gambit bear his name.

 In 1906 he agreed to terms for a World Championship match with Emanuel Lasker, but the arrangements could not be finalised, and the match never took place.